VioletSoul/MyPyView/README.md

 ## Technical Details

-- **Performance**:
+- Performance:
-- All scaled images are cached for instant re-display at the same zoom.
+  All scaled images are cached for instant re-display at the same zoom.
-- Thumbnails are rendered only once per folder.
+  Thumbnails are rendered only once per folder.
-- **Thumbnail strip**:
+- Thumbnail strip:
-- Implemented as a single canvas for maximum speed.
+  Implemented as a single canvas for maximum speed.
-- No visible scrollbars; scrolling is smooth and instant.
+  No visible scrollbars; scrolling is smooth and instant.
-- **Image rendering**:
+- Image rendering:
-- Uses `Image.NEAREST` for fast scaling and classic pixel look.
+  Uses Image.NEAREST for fast scaling and classic pixel look.
-- No smoothing for maximum performance at high zoom.
+  No smoothing for maximum performance at high zoom.
-- **Memory management**:
+- Memory management:
-- Cache for zoomed images is limited in size and resets when changing images.
+  Cache for zoomed images is limited in size and resets when changing images.
-- **No external dependencies except Pillow**.
+- No external dependencies except Pillow.

 ---